 Filing for Social Security Disability in Wyoming

-Wyoming offers a small state supplement to those who receive SSI payments.
+Wyoming offers a small state supplement payment to those who receive federal SSI payments.

-You apply for disability benefits through a local Social Security office (there are six in Wyoming), and your application is reviewed there to make sure that you have meet all of the technical requirements for benefits (such as income or work history requirements).
-Then your application is sent to the Wyoming Disability Determination Services (DDS), a state agency in Cheyenne, for a medical decision to be made on your records.
+You apply for disability benefits online or through a local Social Security field office (there are six in Wyoming).
+At the field office, a claims representative will review your application to make sure that you've met all of the technical requirements for benefits (such as income or work history requirements).

 How Much SSI Will I Receive in Wyoming?